 The attributes are divided into two groups and are described in more detail in the pages below:

-- Once Atmosphere Volume has been enabled, it can be selected again by showing Dag Objects Only in the Outliner window:
+atmosphere_volume can also be selected by showing Dag Objects Only in the Outliner window: